-The experimental setup involved using the previously described QRL algorithm which we developed for previous papers.
+The experimental setup involved using the previously described QRL algorithm which we developed in previous papers, the circuit used is shown in figure 4, the algorithm is described in length in (Jerbi et al., 2021).
 We utilized a hardware-efficient ansatz with 3 qubits and had a depth of 3.
 We trained two models, one noiselessly and one with noise.

-We used the in-built simulator in TensorFlow Quantum during training - this was convenient as the original work in [JER21] already developed all the QRL machinery in that language.
+We used the in-built simulator in TensorFlow Quantum during training - this was convenient as the original work in (Jerbi et al., 2021) already developed all the QRL machinery in that language.
 In the noisy training run, we added noise using phase flip and amplitude damping channels.
-The rates were set to approximately equal levels seen in the real device although the noise profile was largely different (amplitude damping with $\gamma = 0,001$ and phase flip with p = 0.0014).
-During deployment, we tested the model on a real device (IBM Cairo) and a different noisy simulator (this time provided by IBM) to make a fair comparison.
+The rates were set to approximately equal levels seen in the real device although the noise profile was largely different (amplitude damping with $\gamma = 0.001$ and phase flip with p = 0.0014).
+During deployment, we tested the model on a real device (IBM Cairo) and a different noisy simulator (this time provided by IBM) with a similar noise profile to make a fair comparison.

-The inventory management environment was based on the game described and consisted of a middleperson, a factory that always met demand, and a retailer that purchased beer based on a preset amount.
+The inventory management environment (Figure 1) was based on the described game and consisted of one middle-person, one factory that always met demand, and one retailer that purchased beer based on a preset amount.
 Our QRL model was in charge of ordering stock for the middleman.
 The agent could not see the last order, making it challenging for the model to learn under uncertainty about what was last ordered.
 We conducted experiments with episode lengths ranging from 5 to 30 trading steps ultimately settiling on 10 trading steps to not overwhelm the quantum computer during deployment.
-Reward was assigned negatively, with -1 point awarded for every unsold piece of inventory held and -2 points awarded for every missed sale (having demand but not enough stock to fufill this demand)
+Reward was assigned negatively, with -1 point awarded for every unsold piece of inventory held and -2 points awarded for every missed sale (having demand but not enough stock to fufill it)

-Figure 3: Deployment performance of models on quantum simulator (different from the simulator used in training) and real quantum device against beta (softmax inverse temperature).
-When detereministic both models in both settings perform optimally, although when the policy is made stochastic (by increasing the temperature) the more robust noiseless case prevails.
+Figure 3: Deployment performance of models on quantum emulator (different from the simulator used in training) and real quantum device against beta (softmax inverse temperature).
+When deterministic, both models in both settings perform optimally, although when the policy is made stochastic (by increasing the temperature), the more robust noisy-trained model outperforms the noisesless trained model.
+For comparison, a random Q-table is generated to show how a random policy performs.